-The Contract awarded shall be a fixed rate (Job Placements unit cost) contract with cost reimbursement components (i.e. support services and OJT).
+The Contract awarded shall be a cost reimbursement contract.
 The SFWIB shall pay the successful respondent(s) up to a total amount that will be agreed upon by the SFWIB and the respondent(s).
 Said amount will be based on services provided and be subject to the availability of funds.
-All service unit rates and service unit types may be negotiated and adjusted at any point within any resulting contract term, including any extensions or renewals, to best meet the needs of jobseekers, participants and the SFWIB, available funding and/or to match the respondent's expenditures.
+Contract terms may be renegotiated to include any extensions or renewals, to best meet the needs of jobseekers, participants and the SFWIB, available funding and/or to match the respondent's expenditures.